edisanti/dsd/README.md

 ## How to Get the Project to Work in Vivado and Nexys Board (5 points)
-> A summary of the steps to get the project to work in Vivado and on the Nexys board (5 points of the Submission category)

 ### 1. Create a new RTL project in Vivado Quick Start
 * Add six source files (file type VHDL): ***clk_wiz_0, clk_wiz_0_clk_wiz, vga_sync, bat_n_ball, adc_if,*** and ***pong***